clean beauty

 What is sustainable skincare?

-As I’ve researched sustainable skincare products — and personal hygiene products in general — one of the most disturbing discoveries is that the majority of harmful chemicals that we should avoid putting on our bodies are the same nasty ingredients that we should avoid in common cleaning products.
+As I’ve researched sustainable skincare products–and personal hygiene products in general–one of my most disturbing discoveries is that the majority of harmful chemicals that we should avoid putting on our bodies are the same nasty ingredients that we should avoid in common cleaning products.
 The prospect of putting the same chemicals on our skin and hair that might be used to disinfect a toilet or scrub a greasy oven seems a bit harsh.

-Sustainable skincare products contain natural, clean, and ethically-sourced and produced ingredients.
+Sustainable skincare products contain natural, safe, and ethically sourced and produced ingredients.
 This is important for anyone looking to avoid toxic and irritating chemicals, especially those with allergies, sensitive skin, eczema, or other skin conditions.

 Another important component in sustainable skincare is packaging that minimizes plastic use as much as possible.
 About 70% of the beauty industry’s waste comes from packaging, and much of this is plastic.
 It is best to choose skincare products packaged in infinitely recyclable materials such as glass, aluminum, or FSC certified paper.
 Plastic skincare containers are often difficult to recycle, and in the U.S., less than 9% of plastic is recycled annually.
 There are some options available to recycle your empty skincare containers that are not accepted in curbside recycling, but this should not be considered the best option for eco-friendly packaging.